 Ham is a meat that tastes so good as is.
 But, when you add some flavoring to it, it goes from great to phenomenal!

-A little bit of tart cranberry with the honey flavoring, orange juice and brown sugar coating makes for a perfectly seasoned ham!
+Tart cranberries with honey, orange juice and zest flavored with cinnamon and cloves coated in brown sugar makes for a perfectly seasoned holiday ham!